 It’s the first day of class and time for your first real session!
 To get into and participate in your session, follow the instructions below.

-- Locate the link to Collaborate.
+- Locate the link to Zoom.
 Your professor will 1) email this link to your GHC student email and 2) place it on D2L.
-Once you locate the link, click on it.
-Collaborate will then open just as it did with the Practice Session.
-Because Collaborate takes a couple of minutes to open, it is a good idea to open Collaborate about 10-15 minutes early if possible.
+Once you locate the link, click on it, Zoom will download a file, and ask you to open it.
+Because Zoom takes a couple of minutes to open, it is a good idea to open Zoom about 10-15 minutes early if possible.
 Very Important Note: You must attend Collaborate sessions live!
 If you do not you will be counted as absent.

 - If you are in the class with the professor, turn the speaker volume all the way down.
 This prevents the computers from echoing off of each other.
 If you are in another GHC classroom without the professor it’s best to use headphones for your sound.
 If you are at home, you don’t need to worry about the volume.

 - Run the Audio Setup Wizard.
-You did this in the Practice Room before but it’s always a good practice to run the Wizard every time you enter a session.
+It is good practice to run the Wizard every time you enter a session.

 - Interact.
 Your professor will expect you to interact with the class in different ways.
 This may include chatting, using the whiteboard, talking, or using video.
 Please note that your professor may record the session.

 - Exit the session.
-It’s very important to exit Collaborate after your class is over.
-If you don’t, your professor’s class recording will not work.
+It’s very important to exit Zoom after your class is over.
+If you don’t, your professor’s class recording may not work.

 After Your Session